Drake-Nguyen/UnityRacingGame/README.md

 1. Download the project at this link (google drive should have a download all at the top right, which should autmatically zip the files for you):

       Low res version: https://drive.google.com/file/d/1O1YRhswCINOEm519tvJV9ENgAuDyG_gC/view?usp=sharing

       High res version: https://drive.google.com/file/d/1_o24x-JPbDJp6i6qvl67l7W8lH86aHFH/view?usp=sharing

 2. Once downloaded, go to your folder and extract the files somewhere for you to access easily
 3. Click and run the x86 called "My project race" (if you get a windows prompt that it isn't trusted, click more info and run).
+   - In order to run the x86_64 on linux
+     1. Right click on the file, in this case "ProjectRaceLinuxV2.x86_64"
+     2. Select Properties from the drop down list
+     3. Click on the "Permissions" Tab at the top
+     4. Go to the checkbox at the bottom, located next to Execute, and check "Allow executing file as program"
+ 4. Race

 ## Requirements
 Working computer with Windows or Linux OS, mouse and keyboard
+ - For linux, you do not need additional dependencies once you extract the file and run it properly.
+As everything should work out of the box.